 3. Use a comma to separate all non-essential information

 Sometimes words, phrases, or clauses are non-essential, or unnecessary, to the understanding of the main idea of the sentence.
 These elements should be cut off from the rest of the sentence with opening and closing punctuation, like how parentheses work.

 The first comma signals the start of the non-essential element; a second comma or period signals the end.
 The sentence thus provides pause before and after any excess describing information, improving readability.
 If you’re not sure whether information is non-essential, try reading the sentence without it.

 The element is non-essential if it can be “cut off” and the meaning, whose basis is the remainder of the sentence, is still clear.

 Tip: Non-essential clauses often begin with the relative pronoun “which.”

 What happens when you use a comma to cut off part of the sentence that is essential to its meaning?
-A reader who knows or intuitively understands Rule #3 will perceive and treat that information as non-essential (as though it were contained within parentheses).
+A reader who knows or intuitively understands rule No. 3 will perceive and treat that information as non-essential (as though it were contained within parentheses).
 If you tend to overuse commas, you may do this inadvertently, thus sacrificing valuable meaning.

 Can you tell where the commas shouldn’t be in this, incorrect, sentence?
 The word “incorrect” is essential to the sentence’s meaning; otherwise, you may mistakenly think it exemplary!

 Tip: Any clause that begins with the relative pronoun “that” is essential.
 Do not place a comma before “that!”